 Many animals live and forage in environments that change frequently and often unpredictably.
 The foraging environment of nectar-feeding animals mainly consists of flowering plants and the food resource they provide: nectar.
 Though flowers – and their nectar contents – are stationary, they bloom seasonally and single flowers on plants themselves wither and die every day or every few days, altering their efficacy with time as food resources.
 Thus, nectar-feeding animals face the challenge of exploiting resources that continually change with time but are relatively predictable in space.
 These animals need to detect the changing reward contingencies in their environment and adjust their behaviour accordingly.

-Behavioural flexibility is one possible strategy to cope with such changes.
+Behavioural flexibility is an ability to cope with such changes.
 The word ‘flexibility’ has been used to mean many different things in the animal behaviour literature (often inconsistently – Audet and Lefebvre 2017), and one interpretation of the word is similar to the concept of elasticity: behavioural patterns that can be repeatedly and readily reversed (Bond et al., 2007).
-One experimental protocol that has been widely used to test for and demonstrate this sort of behavioural flexibility is reversal learning.
-The task is widely referred to as the reversal ‘learning’ task, though the word ‘learning’ can be difficult to define accurately.
-A functional definition is that learning allows animals to adjust their behaviour to their environment through their individual experience (Shettleworth, 2010a) and such behavioural changes are typically studied in reversal learning experiments.
+One experimental protocol that has been widely used to test for and demonstrate this sort of behavioural flexibility is reversal learning [is there a review on the reversal learning task?].

+[The following paragraph is very wordy; I tried to shorten it]

+[Also: The primary rule is in the environment not in the animal.
+It is in the environment in which according to some rule the reward contingencies change.
+The question then is can the animal detect this rule for environmental change, and learn which CUE indicates the change in the environment and learn to respond to this “cue of change”.
+Responding to a CHANGE stimulus by changing one’s own behaviour is why it is termed “second-order” learning]

 Reversal learning essentially involves two separate stages of learning.
-An animal must first learn about multiple stimulus response associations and to discriminate in their behaviour amongst them.
+An animal must first learn about multiple stimulus response associations and to discriminate in its behaviour amongst them.
 These can be two spatial locations that potentially provide a food reward.
-The animal is then confronted with a situation where only one of the two options is rewarding.
-Under these conditions, it is optimal to pay attention only to this option.
-After a longer series of such repetitive stimulus response actions, the experimenter halts the reinforcement.
-The optimal strategy for the animal then is to immediately abolish its recent behaviour and instead perform another stimulus-response action that in the past had proven rewarding.
+When only one of the two options is rewarding the animal should only respond to this.
+When reinforcement at this location stops the animal should abolish its current behaviour and instead perform another stimulus-response action that in the past had proven rewarding.
 It is this ability to abruptly terminate a repeated behaviour and switch to another behaviour that the animal needs to have for efficient exploitation of the available resources.
 In a serial reversal learning procedure the reward contingencies reverse repeatedly.
-An animal that responds to the rewarding stimulus more frequently than to the non-rewarded stimulus receives food more often and performs more efficiently on the task.
-In contrast, choosing the non-rewarded stimulus is an ‘error.’
 Successful performance critically depends on the animal‘s ability to switch abruptly after a reversal.